MarkRoldan88/Mastercam-Level-Exporter/README.md

 4. Right click the Level-Exporter project and set the _Debug_ properties
    - Make sure to point to the proper Mastercam.exe and working directory
    - ![image](https://user-images.githubusercontent.com/56398786/169348490-4a2ef4b5-d280-4f1d-bbf7-8b6e39537fa9.png)
 6. Set configuration to _Debug/x64_
    - ![image](https://user-images.githubusercontent.com/56398786/167948586-6b4ac143-0f16-42ed-8d0d-9403d89ec6ae.png)
 7. Click the Start button or press F5
    - Visual studio post build events will try to copy the necessary files to the proper Mastercam directories
-   - You will be able to set breakpoints and step through the program.
+   - A debug session of Mastercam will open and you will be able to set breakpoints and test things out.

----
+8. If you get errors related to the `NETHook3_0.dll`, you may have to update the reference, see the Readme folder.

+⚠️ _Note: The `NETHook3_0.dll` is usually one level up from the chooks folder: C:\Program Files\Mastercam 2021\Mastercam_

 ## Adding the Level-Exporter to the Mastercam ribbon or context menu
 ![image](https://user-images.githubusercontent.com/56398786/168441340-8f80355a-5355-46fe-bc56-6b34d2ea7bdb.png)

-By adding it to the context menu, it will appear in the menu that appears when you right click.
+By adding it to the context menu, it will appear in the right click menu.

 ![image](https://user-images.githubusercontent.com/56398786/168441385-d90cb989-ff90-46ab-9601-41f20677e78b.png)